Openning07/awesome-curriculum-learning/README.md

 - Content-Consistent Matching for Domain Adaptive Semantic Segmentation.
   [[pdf]](https://arxiv.org/pdf/2007.01261v1.pdf) [[code]](https://github.com/Solacex/CCM)
+  - "to acquire those synthetic images that share similar distribution with the real ones in the target domain, so that the domain gap can be naturally alleviated by employing the content-consistent synthetic images for training."
+  - "not all the source images could contribute to the improvement of adaptation performance, especially at certain training stages."
   - Li, Guangrui and Kang, Guokiang and Liu, Wu and Wei, Yunchao and Yang, Yi . *ECCV 2020*